winton/jwt-authorizer/README.md

 This project deploys an [API Gateway Lambda Authorizer](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html) that any Lambda function can use to authenticate requests.

 Requests authenticate using a cookied JWT token.
-[SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) holds the private key used to [encode](src/token.ts) and [authenticate](src/index.ts) the JWT token.
+[SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) holds the private key used to create and verify the JWT token.

 ## Private key